nicole-beatrice-go/cse15l-lab-reports/labreport1remoteaccesstutorial.md

 This means that you'll be able to connect to a computer in the CSE basement and run commands through it.

 This tutorial will be split up into 3 parts:
-1. Installing VS Code

-* This is the code editor that you will use and run commands on within its terminal
+1. **Installing VS Code** (this is the code editor that you will use and run commands on within its terminal)

-2. Remotely Connecting

-* This is where you connect to a computer in the CSE basement
+2. **Remotely Connecting** (this is where you connect to a computer in the CSE basement)

-3. Trying Commands

-* This is where you can run commands (can be on your own computer or the remote computer you're connected to) to navigate the FileSystem
+3. **Trying Commands** (this is where you can run commands (can be on your own computer or the remote computer you're connected to) to navigate the FileSystem)

 ---
 ## Installing VS Code